 The idea for this recipe came from my lovely neighbour Margaret.
-Before the hills became too much for her arthritic hips Margaret shared many of her baking recipes.
-She even left her beloved recipe notebooks with me when she moved to lower ground.
-This recipe for vegan scones is based on her award-winning lemonade scone recipe – the one that knocked the seven-year scone champion off her throne.
+This recipe is based on her award-winning lemonade scone recipe - the one that knocked the seven-year scone champion from her throne.
 So, thank you Margaret for inspiring this vegan version.

 Scones are a fluffy, biscuit-like baked good thought to have originated in Scotland.
 Originally made with oats on the griddle, today's version is made with flour and baked in a hot oven.